isabella232/lib-tcp-server/README.md

 The response is a JSON object with the following properties:

 - **status**:string
-'ok' if the command was successful, otherwise 'error'
+'ok' if the command was successful, otherwise 'error'.
 - **msg**:string
 A message clarifying the status (especially if the status is 'error').